On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

-The explanation of Herdan's law proposed here is based on previous partial insights \cite{Debowski06, Debowski09, Debowski10} and addresses two modeling challenges: \begin{enumerate} \item Words, in the linguistic sense, can be delimited in the text even when the spaces are absent \cite{Wolff80,DeMarcken96,KitWilks99}. \item Texts, in the linguistic sense, refer to many facts unknown a~priori to the reader but they usually do this in a~consistent and repetitive way. \end{enumerate} Our interest will be focused on proving a~proposition which can be expressed in the following informal way, assuming thereafter $\beta\in (0,1)$: \newsavebox{\QLThesis} \savebox{\QLThesis}{(H)} \begin{itemize} \item[\usebox{\QLThesis}] If a~text of length $n$ describes $n^\beta$ independent facts in a repetitive way then the text contains at least $n^\beta/\log n$ different words. \end{itemize} As we will argue later in this section, some connection can be also drawn between the proposition \usebox{\QLThesis} and the initial quotation from G.\ K.\ Zipf.
+The explanation of Herdan's law proposed here is based on previous partial insights \cite{Debowski06,Debowski07d, Debowski09, Debowski10} and addresses two modeling challenges: \begin{enumerate} \item Words, in the linguistic sense, can be delimited in the text even when the spaces are absent \cite{Wolff80,DeMarcken96,KitWilks99}. \item Texts, in the linguistic sense, refer to many facts unknown a~priori to the reader but they usually do this in a~consistent and repetitive way. \end{enumerate} Our interest will be focused on proving a~proposition that can be expressed in the following informal way, assuming thereafter $\beta\in (0,1)$: \newsavebox{\QLThesis} \savebox{\QLThesis}{(H)} \begin{itemize} \item[\usebox{\QLThesis}] If a~text of length $n$ describes $n^\beta$ independent facts in a repetitive way then the text contains at least $n^\beta/\log n$ different words, under appropriate quantification over $n$. \end{itemize} As we will argue later in this section, some connection can also be drawn between proposition \usebox{\QLThesis} and the initial quotation from G.\ K.\ Zipf.